 - Last updated on August 9, 2018

 Recent medical studies discovered that CFTR mutation gene is triggered by tissue hypoxia in a dose-dependent manner.
 Just a presence of the gene alone does not cause damage to the lungs, GI tract and other organs.
 Furthermore, hundreds of people in Russia solved their problems with symptoms using a cystic fibrosis therapy that targets body O2 levels.
 More accurately, these are two breathing techniques taught and endorsed by more than 700 medical doctors.
-This was possible since these doctors explained to their patients that overbreathing leads to low oxygen levels in cells, and tissue hypoxia triggers abnormalities in the work of CFTR mutation gene.
+This was possible since these doctors explained to their patients that overbreathing leads to low oxygen levels in cells, and tissue hypoxia triggers abnormalities in the work of the CFTR mutation gene.

 CFTR Gene is Regulated by Oxygen Level in Body Cells

 Hypoxia in cells of all vital organs causes abnormalities in ionic pumps, mucus viscosity, suppressed immune system, and many other effects.
 Read more about the CFTR mutation gene and hypoxia ...